Different Types of Orders Available with Brokers

 Similar to a stop loss order, a stop loss limit order also helps manage risk.
 However, with a stop loss limit order, you have more control over the execution price.
 In addition to setting a trigger price, you also specify a limit price.
 If the trigger price is reached, your order becomes a limit order with the specified limit price.
 This allows you to have more control over the execution price while still protecting your investments.

-For example, if an investor holds a stock that they bought at Rs.
-100 and wants to limit potential losses, they can place a stop loss limit order with a trigger price of Rs.
-90 and a limit price of Rs.
-85. If the stock’s price drops to Rs.
-90, the stop loss limit order is triggered, and it becomes a limit order to sell the stock, but not for less than Rs.
-85. To use a stop loss limit order for entry in Bank Nifty options, with just 0.10 points above the given level, you can follow these steps:
+For example, say you bought a stock at Rs.
+100. To limit losses, place a stop loss limit order with a trigger of Rs.
+90 and a limit of Rs.
+85. If the stock drops to Rs.
+90, the order triggers and becomes a limit order to sell at Rs.
+85 or higher.

 Determine the desired entry level